houjingyi233/macos-research/code/imageio/Readme.md

 export CORESVG_VERBOSE=1
 ```
 #### Find the dylibs your Image(s) load
-Tip - you need to know what dylibs and frameworks to target, use tinyinst to show you what gets loaded for a given file type.
-Use multiple file types, target multi[ple frameworks and dylibs.
+Tip - you'll need to know what dylibs and frameworks to target, use tinyinst to show you what gets loaded for a given file type.
+Use multiple file types, target multi[ple frameworks and dylibs for Linking.
 I Posted a shell script as example.
-You're going to see that the script iterates the dylibs and frameworks with the option -instrument_module CoreSVG as shown below:
+You're going to see that the script iterates the dylibs and frameworks with the option -instrument_module {} as shown below:
 ```
 -instrument_module ImageIO
 -instrument_module CoreSVG